openstreetmap/openstreetmap-website/CONFIGURE.md

 # Production Deployment

-If you want to deploy The Rails Port for production use, you'll need to make a few changes.
+If you want to deploy `openstreetmap-website` for production use, you'll need to make a few changes.

 * It's not recommended to use `rails server` in production.
 Our recommended approach is to use [Phusion Passenger](https://www.phusionpassenger.com/).
 Instructions are available for [setting it up with most web servers](https://www.phusionpassenger.com/documentation_and_support#documentation).
 * Passenger will, by design, use the Production environment and therefore the production database - make sure it contains the appropriate data and user accounts.